La Farnesina Museum. Trastevere. Ponte Sisto Via Giulia, Piazza Farnese, Campo de' Fiori

 Rome was at then a megalopolis with 4 million citizens and the Roman Empire had about 50 million subjects.

-We’ll explore together the imposing remains of ancient Rome; we’ll follow the extraordinary history of the birth, pinnacle and fall of this mythical Empire and get to know its major protagonists.
+Our private tour explores the imposing remains of ancient Rome; we’ll follow the extraordinary history of the birth, pinnacle and fall of this mythical Empire and get to know its major protagonists.

 First of all we shall visit the Colosseum, or Flavian Amphiteather, universal symbol of Rome.